The Universal Pre-Kindergarten Program

 - You are also encouraged to follow up with an early childhood center of your choice.

 - No, you do not need to register your child for the pre-kindergarten program if they already attend a licensed early childhood center.
-You should confirm their registration with the center you are attending.
+You should confirm their registration with the center they are attending.

 What time will the pre-kindergarten program be offered?